MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    ![Screenshot of the .sln file in Git that's open in Solution Explorer, after you've selected the Switch Views button](../ide/media/vs-2019/git-solution-explorer-view-solution.png "Screenshot of the .sln file in Git that's open in Solution Explorer, after you've selected the Switch Views button.")

-#### Open a project locally from a cloned repo
+#### Open a project locally from a previously cloned GitHub repo

-If you've already cloned the repo where your project is located, here's how to open it:
+If you've already cloned the GitHub repo where your project is located, here's how to open it:

 1. Step One